duyluann/k8s-repo-template/README.md

 ├── README.md                      # Project documentation
 ```

+## 🚀 Getting Started

+To use this template for your own Kubernetes-based application:

+1. Clone this repository.
+2. Modify the `charts/my-app/values.yaml` file to set the appropriate values for your application (e.g., Docker image, replicas).
+3. Customize the Dockerfile to build your application’s Docker image.
+4. Update the `gitops.yml` GitHub Actions workflow if necessary for your specific Docker registry and ArgoCD setup.
+5. Apply the Helm chart to your Kubernetes cluster using ArgoCD.

 ## ⚙️ Semantic Commit Messages

 This project uses [Semantic Commit Messages](https://www.conventionalcommits.org/) to ensure meaningful and consistent commit history.
 The format is as follows:

 ```php